danny-run/myretail/README.md

 * Try testing the service API using one preinstalled product id, http://localhost:8080/products/13860428

 ## Production Readies
 * Exception handling is provided at the front layer.
-An meaningful error message will be generated based on error.
+A meaningful error message will be generated based on error.
 * Muliple profiles (dev, prod, test) are provided to run the app in stages or testing environment.
 * CI/CD is supported by a jenkins pipeline and a jenkins file is created to manage the pipeline.
 The goal is to run various checks, compile and test on the service APIs and create a docker image of the product using a docker file.
 Later, DevOps are able to deploy the docker image to any environment (such as prod).
 * Spring Boot Actuator and Swagger are introduced to the app thus the service APIs' information and health conditions can be viewed on-the-fly.